panjamo/text_highlighter/README.md

 ### Testing
 1. Install the extension in Zed using the instructions in the Installation section
-2. Open a text file in Zed
+2. Open a text file in Zed (like test.txt containing "hallo welt")
-3. Type `/highlight` followed by the text you want to highlight
+3. Type `/highlight hallo` to store the pattern
-4. Currently, the text will NOT be highlighted in the editor due to API limitations
-5. The extension will store the pattern internally for future use
+4. The extension will confirm the pattern is stored
-6. Commands `/next_highlight`, `/prev_highlight` and `/clear_highlights` are registered but have limited functionality

-**Note**: Full functionality will be implemented when the Zed extension API provides the necessary capabilities.
+5. Press **Ctrl+F** (or **Cmd+F** on Mac) and type "hallo"
+6. Zed will highlight all occurrences of "hallo" in the file
+7. Use F3 and Shift+F3 to navigate between matches

+This combination of the extension (for pattern storage) and Zed's built-in search (for visual highlighting) provides a workable solution until the API is enhanced.

 ## Architecture